State Senior High School 1 Mungkid: Facilities

 As schools and the largest public school in Magelang District, State Senior High School 1 Mungkid has had a wide range of facilities and infrastructure of International standard.
 As evidence, these schools have implemented the E-Learning learning system with an LCD projector in the room and Wi-Fi connection which can be accessed at any time throughout the school area.

 This school has also a special room for any extracurricular activities and sports facilities are very complete.

 In fact, State Senior High School 1 Mungkid also has a large auditorium or hall building measuring 50 mx 20 mx 10 m which serves as an indoor sports venue and place arrangements for the various events and school events.

 Academic affairs

-The addition of the lessons in the afternoon for subjects relating to the UN and SNMPTN.
-In addition, also in collaboration with alumni who had been a student at the State University for students to broaden the class XI and XII to introduce and can choose the appropriate State Universities and according to his ability.
+The addition of the lessons in the afternoon for subjects relating to the UN and SNMPTN, in collaboration with alumni who had been a student at the State University for students to broaden the class XI and XII to introduce and can choose the appropriate State Universities and according to his ability.
 As for the class X, held TPA (Test of Academic Potential) and IQ tests to identify and measure each student's cognitive ability.